Migration Guide: Enable Reverse Proxy Feature

 Step 2: Generate a proxy access token

 The proxy authenticates with the management server using an access token.
-Generate one using the management CLI:
+Generate one using the server CLI.

-docker exec -it netbird-server netbird-mgmt token create --name "my-proxy"
+docker exec -it netbird-management /go/bin/netbird-mgmt token create --name "my-proxy"

 This outputs a token in the format nbx_...
 (40 characters).
 Save the token immediately - it is only displayed once.
 The management server stores only a SHA-256 hash.